wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 # dotnetcoreDynamicJSON-RPC
-## A .NET Core class intended to enable simple, dynamic wrapping of JSON RPC calls to Bitcoin, Elements, other RPC enabled daemons etc.
+## A .NET Core class intended to enable simple, dynamic wrapping of JSON RPC calls to Bitcoin, Elements and other RPC enabled daemons.

 ### Status